 Passwords are a ubiquitous part of the digital age.
 They are the digital keys to our networks of friends, our work colleagues, Personal Information and even our banking and payment services.
 While some cybercriminals may want to hack into our social networking or email accounts, most want the financial gain that hacking bank accounts can bring.
-One of the biggest inconveniences posed on computer users in both home use and in corporate environments is the requirement for a complex and strong password, the need to change login passwords regularly and the volume of passwords that users are required to remember.
+One of the biggest inconveniences posed to computer users in both home use and in corporate environments is the requirement for a complex and strong password, the need to change login passwords regularly and the volume of passwords that users are required to remember.
 Password security is one of the critical problems in cybersecurity today and brings the biggest security risk to information systems.
-Many people are relaxed and would rather set an easy to remember password than protect their valuable information and money with a strong password.
-All a hacker needs is your user ID (say, e.g. [email protected]) and in a matter of minutes can be invading your bank account or employee email account.
+Many people are relaxed and would rather set an easy-to-remember password than protect their valuable information and money with a strong password.
+All a hacker needs are your user ID (say, e.g. email@example.com) which in a matter of minutes can be invading your bank account or employee email account.

-You can go to a site https://howsecureismypassword.net to see if you have a strong password and also find out how long a hacker will take to hack your account.
+You can go to the site https://howsecureismypassword.net to see if you have a strong password and also find out how long a hacker will take to hack your account.
 You will be surprised at the results.
-In the Below example I have used a pets name and some numbers.
+In the below example I have used a pet’s name and some numbers.

 Rexy123! = 9 hours to hack

 We urge you all to do the same test.
-If your password will take less than a year to hack, please change immediately.
+If your password will take less than a year to hack, please change it immediately.

 Follow the below tips to help create a secure and strong password.

 Skip common password themes

-Skip commonly used password themes such as birthdays, anniversaries, or the name of a loved ones and pets.
+Skip commonly used password themes such as birthdays, anniversaries, or the name of loved ones and pets.
 Do not use obvious words like your name, your town or date of birth.

 Make sure it’s easy for you to remember, but make it something difficult for someone else to figure out.